by Susan Flantzer © Unofficial Royalty 2017

 Andrew has two older siblings Prince Charles, born on November 14, 1948, and Princess Anne, born on August 15, 1950.
 When his mother became Queen on February 6, 1952, her duties as Queen postponed additions to the family.
 Prince Andrew was born eight years later and the youngest child in the family, Prince Edward, was born on March 10, 1964.

-On his wedding day, July 23, 1986, Andrew was created Duke of York, the traditional title of the second son of the monarch, along with the subsidiary titles, Earl of Inverness, and Baron Killyleagh.
-These titles were also held by his maternal grandfather, King George VI, and his maternal great-grandfather, King George V, both of whom were second sons of monarchs.
+On his wedding day, July 23, 1986, Andrew was created Duke of York, the traditional title of the monarch’s second son, along with the subsidiary titles, Earl of Inverness, and Baron Killyleagh.
+These titles were also held by his maternal grandfather King George VI, and his maternal great-grandfather King George V, both second sons of monarchs.

 Sarah Ferguson’s Family